AdnanEbrahem/adnanebrahem.github.io/_teaching/2015-spring-teaching-2.md

 location: "City, Country"
 ---

-Classes offered by the Institute for Mechanics and Computational Mechanics within the Bachelor programs Civil and Environmental Engineering and Computational Engineering.
+Classes offered by the Institute of Mechanics and Computational Mechanics within the Bachelor programs Civil and Environmental Engineering and Computational Engineering.

 Engineering Mechanics A
 ======